ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

 The processes considered are $e^+ e^- \to Z(\to \nu \nu) H(\to aa)$ with $a = u,d,b,c,s,g$.
 For the processes $a =  u,d,b,c,s$ samples of $\sim 10^6$ events were produced (i.e. $2 \times 10^6$ jets per sample), for $a = g$ $\sim 2 \times 10^6$ (i.e. $2 \times 10^6$ jets per sample).
 Beamspot of 20 um size on Y-axis and 600 um on Z-axis was set.
+Tre tree containing the events in the input .root file is called _events_ .

 ## Description and usage